solid/authorization-panel/wac-ucr/uc-survey.md

 * +3 timbl:
 * +1 KaiGilb: graphMetrix
 * -0 hindia: sounds a bit dangerous
+* +1 dmitrizagidulin: I think this points to the need for another WAC primitive.
+    Something like "allow/disallow authors to edit the comments they've submitted", but more general.

 ### Append-only access to a Collection
 URL: https://solid.github.io/authorization-panel/wac-ucr/#collection-appendonly